tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getdeployedapplicationhealth.md

 <br/>
 Allows filtering of the deployed service package health state objects returned in the result of deployed application health query based on their health state.
 The possible values for this parameter include integer value of one of the following health states.
-Only events that match the filter are returned.
-All events are used to evaluate the aggregated health state.
+Only deployed service packages that match the filter are returned.
+All deployed service packages are used to evaluate the aggregated health state of the deployed application.
 If not specified, all entries are returned.
 The state values are flag based enumeration, so the value can be a combination of these value obtained using bitwise 'OR' operator.
 For example, if the provided value is 6 then health state of service packages with HealthState value of OK (2) and Warning (4) are returned.